 NHS Lanarkshire: Dr Stephanie Dundas, Consultant in Infectious Diseases

-NHS Lothian: Dr David Wilks, Consultant Physician.
+NHS Lothian: Dr Morgan Evans, Consultant in Infectious Diseases.
 Deputy: Carol Philip / Alison Cockburn, Antimicrobial Pharmacists

 NHS Orkney: Catriona Innes, Antimicrobial Pharmacist; Dr Becky Wilson, Consultant Microbiologist and Infectious Diseases Clinician, NHS Grampian and NHS Orkney